 #4 – Space-Saving

-The modern homes are designed to maximize space and this makes the traditional water heater an unsuitable addition to the home.
-However, the tankless water system is a brilliant space-saving addition as users do not have to worry about the extra space which the tanks take up in the bathroom.
+However, the tankless water system is a brilliant space-saving addition as users do not have to worry about the extra space that the tanks take up in the bathroom.

 #5 Longer Warranty

-Tankless heaters are designed to be efficient and as such, manufacturers are open to offering a longer warranty period on the units compared to the traditional tank-style water heaters.
+Tankless heaters are designed to be efficient.
+As such, manufacturers are open to offering a more extended warranty period on the units compared to the traditional tank-style water heaters.

-If you are essentially in the market for longer warranty periods, the tankless system is the best option for your needs.
+If you are essentially in the market for more extended warranty periods, the tankless system is the best option for your needs.

 #6 Available In Options

-Another important advantage of the tankless water heater system is that it allows users to choose which of the available power options best suits their needs.
+Another important advantage of the tankless water heater system is that it allows users to choose which available power options best suit their needs.

 #7 Energy Saving